Lombiq/Orchard-Data-Tables/Readme.md

 If you need an admin page with just one data table you don't need to define a view, just link to `/Admin/DataTable/{providerName}/{queryId?}`.

+You can find an example using LinqToSql queries do display a table of deleted content items at [DeletedContentItemDataTableDataProvider.cs](Services/DeletedContentItemDataTableDataProvider.cs).

 ## Client-side Extensibility